Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/querydsl/README.md

 In this example, pay attention to the two configuration points that allow querydsl code to run:

-1. Parent `pom.xml` contains configuration of `Maven APT` plugin to run `XapQueryDslAnnotationProcessor` - this creates a `Q...` class for each POJO annotated with `@SpaceClass`
+1. Parent `pom.xml` contains configuration of `Maven APT` plugin to run `GigaspacesQueryDslAnnotationProcessor` - this creates a `Q...` class for each POJO annotated with `@SpaceClass`

-2. `PredicatePersonRepository` extends `XapQueryDslPredicateExecutor` defining `Person` as a domain class
+2. `PredicatePersonRepository` extends `GigaspacesQueryDslPredicateExecutor` defining `Person` as a domain class

 To run the example, refer to `QueryDslMain` class.
-It will delegate configuration to `QueryDslExample` which will show several query operations available in `XapQueryDslPredicateExecutor` interface.
+It will delegate configuration to `QueryDslExample` which will show several query operations available in `GigaspacesQueryDslPredicateExecutor` interface.
 Running the example should produce the next output:

 ```
 QUERY DSL EXAMPLE